vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 and in what order he offers piadas

-10 a śrāddba 536, 537 Ksetras, eight, each of Visou, Siva and
+10 a śrāddba 536, 537 Ksetras, eight, each of Visou, Śiva and

 Sakti 6790 Ksirasvamin, commentator of Apara